Find Grad Schools

 Qualities of an Ophthalmic Medical Technician

-When polled, Ophthalmic Medical Technicians say the following skills are most frequently used in their jobs:
+These are the skills Ophthalmic Medical Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.